lucas-larsson/DH2642/bug-tracker/README.md

 # Bug-Tracker

+##  This project is a colaberation of:

+- Alex Lindberg
+- Alexander Berg
+- Dennis Hadzalic
+- Lucas Larsson

 Link to site: https://bug-tracker-7979b.web.app/

 Bug-Tracker is an app which you can use to track your projects' bugs and issues.
 Our intention is to give developers a quick overview of